Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 How Stable Isotope Testing Verifies Cotton Origin

-Key Characteristics of Isotope Testing:
+Key Characteristics of Cotton Isotope Testing:

 • Does not require pre-tagging or prior intervention